pub struct TypedParticipation<T> { /* private fields */ }Expand description

 Claiming wrapper for a closure

-Claims the memory, iff call
+Claims the memory, iff call succeeds.

 Specifically:

-.
+Claims memory for item.
 If that fails, returns the error.

-If the claim succeeded, calls call
+If the claim succeeded, calls call.

 If it fails or panics, the memory is released, undoing the claim,